ionos-cloud/terraform-provider-ionoscloud/docs/data-sources/dbaas_mariadb_backups.md

 * `cluster_id` - (Optional)[string] The unique ID of the cluster.
 * `backup_id` - (Optional)[string] The unique ID of the backup.
+* `location` - (Required)[string] The location of the cluster.
+This is required because different service endpoints are used based on location, possible options are: "de/fra", "de/txl", "es/vit", "fr/par", "gb/lhr", "us/ewr", "us/las", "us/mci".

 ⚠️ **Note:** Either `cluster_id` or `backup_id` must be used, but not both at the same time.